niko-dunixi/golang-simple-ingestion-pipeline-template/README.md

   * Locally via the [Go Cloud SDK](https://gocloud.dev/) and Docker

 ## Cut to the chase, is it good?
-🦄 Hell Yeah! 🚀 This is the template *I* want every time this problem comes up.
+🦄 Hell Yeah! 🚀
+This is the template *I* want every time this problem comes up.
+It addresses:
+* Infrastructure
+* Dependency Injection
+  * Wiring to either real resources or local ones

 ## Problem